I think an adult I know needs help.

 - Withdrawing from family and friends

-- Having trouble at work or school
+- Having trouble at work, school, or home

 - Talking suddenly about separation or divorce

-- Complaining of aches and pains
+- Complaining of physical aches and pains

 - Eating too little or too much